spencertipping/ni/doc/stream.md

 2       pretty
 3       pretty
 ```

-Note that the whitespace between `pretty` and the closing bracket; if this space is not present, the `ni` parser will interpret the closing bracket as part of the literal text.
-This is important to keep in mind for `ni` in general, where commands are often very compact, sometimes whitespace (or a lack thereof) is needed for clarity.
-See [debugging.md](debugging.md) for some of the common cases where whitespace (or lack thereof) is important.
+Note that the whitespace between `pretty` and the closing bracket; if this
+space is not present, the `ni` parser will interpret the closing bracket as
+part of the literal text.
+This is important to keep in mind for `ni` in
+general, where commands are often very compact: sometimes whitespace (or a lack
+thereof) is needed for clarity.
+See [debugging.md](debugging.md) for some of
+the common cases where whitespace (or lack thereof) is important.

 ### bash commands
 ```bash